 S. No. CLO/PLOS MAPPING DOMAIN PLO 1 Explain the impact of materials properties on heat transfer.
 C2 02 2 Use modes and processes of heat transfer and apply them to solve basic heat transfer problems.
-C3 02 3 Analyze and relate the relevant heat transfer phenomena for a given problem and quantify the heat transferred.
-C4 03 COURSE CONTENTS
+C3 02 3 Analyze and relate the relevant heat transfer phenomena C4 03